walknuts/southportapartments/pages/4-your-home.md

 Always follow the instructions for the downlight you buy, but here is a general _guide_:

 1. Switch off the downlight.
-2. Stand on a small step ladder so you can comfortably reach the ceiling.
+2. Stand on a small step ladder to comfortably reach the ceiling.
 3. Starting with your fingernails, carefully pry the trim down from the ceiling until you can get your fingers behind it.
 4. Pull the downlight evenly and slowly until you see the two spring-loaded retaining arms.
 5. Squeeze the retaining arms together enough to let you withdraw the downlight.
 (Watch your fingers because the retaining arms are as dangerous as mouse traps!)